Bill of Rights 1689: United Kingdom

 The Bill of Rights applies in England and Wales; it was enacted in the Kingdom of England which at the time included Wales.
 Scotland has its own legislation, the Claim of Right Act 1689, passed before the Acts of Union between England and Scotland.
 There are doubts as to whether, or to what extent, the Bill of Rights applies in Northern Ireland, reflecting earlier doubts as regards Ireland.
 (Note: The United Kingdom consists of four countries and three distinct legal systems: England and Wales, Scotland and Northern Ireland.
 These jurisdictions have particular legal considerations of their own, arising from differences in English law, Scots law and Northern Ireland law.)

+Section 3 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59), which came into force on 15 July 1867.

 The requirement that jurors be freeholders in cases of high treason was abolished in England and Wales by the Juries Act 1825, and in Northern Ireland (to the extent it applied) by the Statute Law Revision Act 1950.

 Natural justice, the right to a fair trial, is in constitutional law held to temper unfair exploitation of parliamentary privilege.
 On 21 July 1995 a libel case, Neil Hamilton, MP v The Guardian, collapsed as the High Court ruled that the Bill of Rights' total bar on bringing into question anything said or done in the House prevented The Guardian from obtaining a fair hearing.
 Hamilton could otherwise have carte blanche to allege any background or meaning to his words, and no contradicting direct evidence, inference, extra submission or cross-examination of his words could take place due to the tight strictures of the Bill of Rights.
 Equally, the House of Lords decided that, absent a 1996 statutory provision, the Bill of Rights' entrenched parliamentary privilege would have prevented a fair trial for Hamilton in the 2001 defamation action of Hamilton v Al-Fayed which went through the two tiers of appeal to like effect.
 That provision was section 13 of the Defamation Act 1996, which permits MPs to waive their parliamentary privilege and thus cite and have examined their own speeches if relevant to litigation.